virtualmo/pa-vm-ansible/README.md

 ![HA](https://raw.githubusercontent.com/mohanadelamin/pa-vm-ansible/master/others/DeployHA.png)

 **deployHA.yml** does the following tasks:

-	i.
-Prepare the bootstrapping iso file required to bootstrap PAN-OS and Upload the image to the datastore.
-More information about bootstrapping can found at PAN-OS [Admin Guide](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/bootstrap-the-vm-series-firewall.html#). ii.
-Prepare the environment at the vSphere by creating Folder, Resource Pool, and port groups. iii.
-Deploy the Active and Passive PA-VM from datastore template.
+	1. Prepare the bootstrapping iso file required to bootstrap PAN-OS and Upload the image to the datastore.
+More information about bootstrapping can found at PAN-OS [Admin Guide](https://docs.paloaltonetworks.com/vm-series/8-1/vm-series-deployment/bootstrap-the-vm-series-firewall.html#).

+	2. Prepare the environment at the vSphere by creating Folder, Resource Pool, and port groups.

+	3. Deploy the Active and Passive PA-VM from datastore template.
 And attach the bootstrapping ISO.
-Also, VM/Host affinity rule in order make sure every VM on the cluster is deployed on a separate ESXi Host. iv.
-The PA-VM will automatically start the bootstrapping process and retrieve the licenses from Palo Alto Networks License Server.
+Also, VM/Host affinity rule in order make sure every VM on the cluster is deployed on a separate ESXi Host.

+	4. The PA-VM will automatically start the bootstrapping process and retrieve the licenses from Palo Alto Networks License Server.

-	v.
-After retrieving the license, the PA-VM will contact Panorama for the configuration (i.e., HA configuration, Network, and security policies).
+	5. After retrieving the license, the PA-VM will contact Panorama for the configuration (i.e., HA configuration, Network, and security policies).

 Using **removeHA.yml** does the following tasks:

-	i.
-Deactivate the PA-VM licenses.
+	1. Deactivate the PA-VM licenses.

-	ii Remove the resources from vCenter (VMs, Resource pool, Folder, bootstrapping ISOs and Portgroups).
+	2. Remove the resources from vCenter (VMs, Resource pool, Folder, bootstrapping ISOs and Portgroups).

 ## Usage
 1. Prerequisites.
 To use this playbook you will need the following packages installed on the Ansible Control Machine (Tested on Ansible 2.7 for MacOS and Ubuntu):

-	i.
-Python 2.7
+	1. Python 2.7

-	ii. pan-python
+	2. pan-python
 	```bash
 	pip install pan-python
 	```

-	iii. pyvmomi
+	3. pyvmomi
 	```bash
 	pip install pyvmomi
 	```

-	iv.
-For Linux you will need mkisofs
+	4. For Linux you will need mkisofs
 	```bash
 	apt-get install mkisofs
 	```

 2. Create PA-VM Base image template on vCenter.

-	i.
-Download PAN-OS Base image OVA for ESXi from Palo Alto Networks [Support Portal](http://support.paloaltonetworks.com/) ii.
-Import the OVA to you vCenter Cluster.
-(Do not power on the VM) iii.
-Right-click the VM and select **Template** > **Convert to Template**
+	1. Download PAN-OS Base image OVA for ESXi from Palo Alto Networks [Support Portal](http://support.paloaltonetworks.com/)

+	2. Import the OVA to you vCenter Cluster.
+(Do not power on the VM)

+	3. Right-click the VM and select **Template** > **Convert to Template**

 3. Download the files:
 	```bash